The practice of how to engage stakeholders around a common purpose

 - Ask each participant again, to write down the purpose of the service, but this time as defined by the customer.
 And put them on the wall.

 - Compare this purpose with the first purposes they wrote down.
-Ask them to disuss that gap.
+Ask them to discuss that gap.

 - They will come up with ideas on how to fix this.
-It is your job to help them to decide to create an EXPERIMENT lasting perhaps several weeks, with their own staff, to explore better ways of designing the work so that the customer has a better experience, and the service workflow is re-designed within the service end to end; including the stakeholders.
+It is your job to help them to decide to create an test and learn experiment lasting perhaps several weeks, with their own staff, to explore better ways of designing the work so that the customer has a better experience, and the service workflow is re-designed within the service end to end; including the stakeholders.
 They as managers can then observe the outcomes of that experiment to decide what to subsequently do.

-This is only the beginnign of the process, but it is one that the designer, acting as a facilitator, can inititate.
+This is only the beginning of the process, but it is one that the designer, acting as a facilitator, can initiate.
 The responsibility for this whole collaboration must be a senior leader in the overall organisation.
 It is them that invites and follows up this initial session.
 There must be someone that 'owns' the end to end journey.

 The concept behind this

 This is about helping them to move from a functional mechanistic design, where each function or department HAS THEIR OWN PURPOSE.
-You have to highlight this and help them to see that this is the flaw as to why the stakeholders are not coordinated.
-You are helping them to see the systemic perspective.
-And it it then up to them to decide to 'collaborate' by focusing on the common customer defined purpose.
+You have to highlight this the session, and help them to see that this is the flaw as to why the stakeholders are not coordinated.
+You are helping them to see the whole systemic rather than the individual perspective.
+And it is then up to them to decide to 'collaborate' by focusing on the common customer defined purpose.